CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/members/index.md

 ## Devi Garcia - Member (early)

 aka Deoxizn
-Casual linux user with a little bit of knowledge of bits and pieces.. otherwise a dirty windows peasant.. preferred linux distros are Antergos, Linux Mint and would like to try out Mageia again...
+Casual linux user with a little bit of knowledge of bits and pieces.. otherwise a dirty windows peasant.. preferred linux distros are Antergos, Linux Mint and currently testing Ubuntu with Cinnamon...
+Self taught in some web launguages such as css, html and some php.
 **[twitter](https://twitter.com/z0mbiexx) || [google+](https://plus.google.com/u/0/114554287269046116654 )**

 ## Louie Garcia - Member (early)